protontypes/open-sustainable-technology/README.md

 - [CIMS](https://github.com/EMRG-SFU/cims/) - The Python implementation of the CIMS economic climate model.

 ### Climate Data Standards

+> **What?** Established guidelines, protocols, and frameworks that ensure the accurate, consistent, and interoperable gathering, storage, documentation, comparing, and sharing of climate-related data.

+> **How?** These tools facilitate projects to be climate data compliant, such as following the conventions of Climate and Forecast (CF) and the Unidata network Common Data Form (netCDF).

 - [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.
 - [cf-python](https://github.com/NCAS-CMS/cf-python) - A CF-compliant Earth Science data analysis library.
 - [CF Checker](https://github.com/cedadev/cf-checker) - The CF Checker is a utility that checks the contents of a NetCDF file complies with the Climate and Forecasts (CF) Metadata Convention.